 The chart below shows the results from 31 RCTs investigating the impact of interventions on English attainment (left chart) and a further 23 on maths attainment (right chart).
 Bars above zero indicate a positive effect, and vice versa.
 Green bars indicate a statistically significant effect and orange bars indicate an effect which, statistically speaking, cannot be confidently distinguished from zero. [i]

 Two things stand out from this graph.
 First, most interventions do not work.
 Just seven out of thirty-one English and three out of twenty-three maths interventions had a positive and statistically significant effect on pupil attainment.
 This analysis provides a useful approximation of what we can expect across a broad range of CPD interventions.[ii]

 In order to compare instructional coaching with the evidence from I3 evaluations, I constructed an identical chart including all the effect sizes I could find from school-age instructional coaching evaluations.
+This is not an ideal comparison, because the I3 studies all get published, whereas the coaching RCTs may show some publication bias.
+But I think the comparison is instructive nevertheless.
 The chart (below) includes all the relevant studies from the Kraft et al meta-analysis for which effect sizes could be straightforwardly extracted [iii], plus three additional studies [iv].
 Of the sixteen studies included, eleven showed positive, statistically significant impacts on attainment.
 This compares very favourably to I3 evidence across different forms of CPD.